Accelerated Computations of Sensitivities for xVA: Extension to more general xVA models on the example of wrong-way risk

 Generally, the CVA is constructed from three components.
 The \emph{probability of default} of the counterparty (PD), the \emph{expected (positive) exposure} (EE) and the \emph{loss given default} (LGD), which describes what percentage of the exposure is lost in a default event.
 A common and simplifying CVA approximation {is based on the assumption of independence between exposure and the probability of default} (see, for example, \cite{gregory2020xva}).
 The resulting credit valuation adjustment is given by

-The independence assumption which allows for factorization of EE and PD is not always warranted, as the exposure may rely on the same risk factors which influence the default risk.
+{where $t_0 < \dots < t_R$, $R\in\mathbb{N}$, is a discretization of the time horizon.} The independence assumption which allows for factorization of EE and PD is not always warranted, as the exposure may rely on the same risk factors which influence the default risk.
 Depending on the sign of correlation, this is known as wrong-way risk (when exposure increases together with the probability of default) or right-way risk (when exposure decreases as the probability of default rises).
 Let $\tau$ denote the time of counterparty default and assume that at the time of valuation $t_0$, the default has not yet occurred, $\tau > t_0$.
 Then, a more general formulation of the CVA is given by

 {One way to introduce correlations is through} stochastic hazard rates $y(t)$, which are continuous stochastic processes that describe the {intensity default process}.
 Correlating these hazard rates with the underlying is one way to induce an analytically solvable dependency structure between default times and exposure.
 Analogous to the stochastic intensity model {in Chapter 22.7} of \cite{brigo2006interest}, it is possible to show that the previous equation can be rewritten as